GetStream/stream-chat-react-native/Optimizations.md

 - **Android specific**

-  For Android, we are using this separate package (built in-house) - [flat-list-mvcp](https://github.com/GetStream/flat-list-mvcp#maintainvisiblecontentposition-prop-support-for-android-react-native), to enable bidirectional scroll on FlatList (within `MessageList` component only).
-Bidirectional scroll was introduced to support quoted message feature.
+  For Android, we are using a separate package (built in-house) - [flat-list-mvcp](https://github.com/GetStream/flat-list-mvcp#maintainvisiblecontentposition-prop-support-for-android-react-native), to enable bidirectional scrolling on the FlatList component (within the `MessageList` component only).
+Bidirectional scrolling was introduced to support the quoted message feature.
-  Although it works fine, its still an additional wrapper around FlatList.
-And it comes with some small performance hit.
-So you if you are not using following features in your chat application, you can simply switch to using FlatList from react-native directly
+  Although it works fine, it's still an additional wrapper around FlatList.
+And therefore comes with a small performance hit.
+So if you are not using the following features in your chat application, you can simply switch to using FlatList from react-native directly

   - Quoted message - Please check our docs on how to enable/disable certain message action [here](https://github.com/GetStream/stream-chat-react-native/wiki/Cookbook-v3.0#how-to-customize-message-actions)

   - `initialScrollToFirstUnreadMessage` prop on Channel component.

   ```js